-In this series of posts we look at the concept of ‘long service leave’ (LSL) within each respective State and Territory.
-If you’re thinking about what entitlements you have to LSL and pro-rata, you’ve come to the right place.
+In this series of posts we look at the concept of ‘Long Service Leave’ (LSL) within each respective State and Territory.
+Employment law itself is a mix of National and State legislation.
+Long Service Leave is one such area that is legislated by the States.
+If you’re thinking about what entitlements you have to Long Service Leave in Western Australia, this article will discuss what the legal requirements are.

-LSL entitlements in WA is governed by the Long Service Leave Act 1958 (amended 4 July 2006) (‘the Act’).
+In Western Australia, Long Service Leave entitlements fall under the Long Service Leave Act 1958 (amended 4 July 2006) (‘the Act’).
 The Act outlines;